 - 5 sprigs fresh thyme

-- 1 leaves bay leaf I've made this soup without a bay leaf and it still tastes great.
-If you don't have bayaround, this ingredient may be skipped.
+- 1 bay leaf I've made this soup without a bay leaf, and it still tastes great.
+If you don't have bay leaves around, this ingredient may be skipped.

 - 2 tsp salt

 In a Dutch oven or soup pot, over medium-high heat, melt the butter.
 Add the chopped vegetables: onion, celery, and potatoes.
 Saute the vegetables for 5-7 minutes until the onions are translucent.
 Stir in the minced garlic and thyme sprigs.
 Once the garlic is fragrant (about 1 minute), add the shredded chicken and broth.

 Bring the soup to a boil, then reduce to a lively simmer and cover the pot.
 Cook the soup for 20-25 minutes, until the chopped potatoes are soft and the thyme leaves fall from the stem.

 Add the zucchini and carrot noodles to the soup.
 Place the cover on the pot and allow the noodles to simmer in the soup until al dente (about 6-7 minutes).